A Mother's Story

 Dina Atlick made local history 25 years ago when she became the first baby to be born at the newly-opened Holy Family Hospital in Bethlehem.
 Her mother had been encouraged to give birth at the Hospital because it was brand new and featured the latest medical equipment and technology.
 Her designation as the first baby delivered at the Hospital made Dina feel special.
 In 2010, when asked about the Hospital, Dina said “I was the first of thousands of babies!
 I know that someday I’ll give birth at Holy Family Hospital, too.
 It’s my hospital!”

 Dina attended Bethlehem University and returned to Holy Family Hospital for a summer internship in the finance department.
 She later graduated at the top of her class from the University’s Business School.
 In 2011, Dina became engaged to her high school sweetheart, Ibrahim Boullou, whom she had known almost her entire life.
-The couple married in 2012 at the Church of the Nativity.
+The couple married at the Church of the Nativity.

 On February 4, 2012 – almost 25 years to the day from when Dina became Holy Family Hospital’s first delivery – Amir Boullou was born in perfect health, weighing in at an even seven pounds.
 During her recovery, Dina expressed her happiness “I am so grateful to Holy Family Hospital for supporting me throughout my life.
 I am comfortable here and know the entire staff will help take care of me and make sure my baby is healthy!”